Shelby County Schools reports 8 positive COVID-19 cases - Shelby County Reporter

 FROM STAFF REPORTS

-With all schools in the Shelby County School system now back in session, test results have come back for student, who were tested before school resumed on Thursday, Aug.
+With all schools in the Shelby County School system now back in session, test results have come back for many students who were tested before school resumed on Thursday, Aug.
 13.

 The school district reported on Tuesday night, Aug.
-18, that eight positive cases of COVID-19 had been confirmed across five different schools, but all of those who had contracted the virus confirmed they contracted it from the community prior to the start of school according to SCS.
+18, that eight positive cases of COVID-19 had been confirmed across four different schools, but all of those who had contracted the virus confirmed they contracted it from the community prior to the start of school according to SCS.

 A breakdown of the cases by each school is below: